 COVID-19 has strained funding support.
 Now more than ever, collaborations have become the new normal and will be key in civil society spaces beyond the pandemic because it will be like we are building from the bottom again.

 “However, will there ever be post-COVID19 or is it going to be part of our lives?
 The next phase will place social and economic pressure on people as stark inequality levels have been imposed by the pandemic”

-We need to re-adjust to this new reality of operations, particularly in the extractive sectors.
+We need to re-adjust to this new reality, particularly in the extractive sectors.
 Funders are focusing on responses to COVID-19 which CSOs need to respond to.
 There will be a new crisis of poverty post-COVID19, reduced funding, impaired growth of the extractive sector and economic recline.
 There is a decline in demand for the natural resources especially of mining communities which will result in loss of jobs for those communities and inevitable unemployment – everything is going to change.
 Proposals are being structured as a response to COVID-19 and not through the values of the organizations and members.